akaraman85/time-convert/README.md

-# Unix Timestamp Converter
+# Timestamp Converter

-A modern web application built with Next.js that converts Unix timestamps (epoch time) to human-readable dates in any timezone around the world.
+A web application built with Next.js that converts timestamps (epoch time) to human-readable dates in any timezone around the world.

 ## Features

-- **Unix Timestamp Conversion**: Convert both seconds and milliseconds timestamps
+- **Timestamp Conversion**: Convert both seconds and milliseconds timestamps
 - **Local Timezone Detection**: Automatically detects and displays your local timezone
 - **Global Timezone Support**: Convert to any timezone worldwide
-- **Real-time Current Time**: Shows current Unix timestamp updating every second
+- **Real-time Current Time**: Shows current timestamp updating every second
 - **Relative Time Display**: Shows how long ago or in the future the timestamp is
 - **Modern UI**: Beautiful, responsive design with gradient backgrounds
 - **ISO Format Support**: Displays timestamps in ISO 8601 format